 Lesson 4: Ch.
 7.1, 7.2 of Sampling by Steven Thompson, 3rd edition.

-- learn about the biasedness of the ratio estimate via a small population example, and
+- Recognize the biasedness of the ratio estimate that is demonstrated by a small population example, and

-- see that the ratio estimate does perform better than the expansion estimate when the condition for using the ratio estimate is satisfied.
+- Recognize the improved performance of the ratio estimate over the expansion estimate when the appropriate conditions for using the ratio estimate are met.